Gosha04/Databases/CPSC 408/Assignment_05/README.md

-# spotify.py
+# Assignment_05
-This repo holds "spotify.py" along with "spotifyexample.py" spotifyexample.py prompts user to send the name of an artists, processing them, it then returns tracks from the artists

-"spotify.py" program prompts the user for 2 artist names, prints their albums, number of albums, if they have more than 50, and which artist has more albums
+This repo holds Assignment_05.sql, Driver.py, Rider.py, Rides.py, User.py, main.py, Assignment_05_ER_Diagram, and README.md
+This repo holds all file for a rideshare app, accessible for riders or drivers alike and hold information by accessing a database
+Assignment_05.sql: is the schema for the app, containting tables for Riders, Drivers, and Rides Driver.py is a class used by main and hold driver information and commits changes to the database Rider.py is a class used by main and hold rider information and commits changes to the database Rides.py is a class used by main and hold rides information and commits changes to the database User.py is a class used by main to create new users for the app, rider or driver main.py is the main program, it prompts user for input Assignment_05_ER_Diagram is the ER diagram for the database created with Miro

 ## Identifying Information

-* Name: Ethan Esparza
+* Name: Ethan Esparza, Josh Vaysman
-* Student ID: 2422581 (Ethan)
+* Student ID: 2422581 (Ethan),
-* Email: eesparza@chapman.edu
+* Email: eesparza@chapman.edu, vaysman@chapman.edu
-* Course: CPSC 353-02 Data Comm & Comp Networks
+* Course: CPSC 408-02 Database Management
-* Assignment: PA03 Spotify
+* Assignment: Assignment_05

 ## Source Files
+* Assignment_05.sql
+* driver.py
+* Rider.py
+* Rides.py
+* User.py
+* main.py
-* spotifyexample.py
+* rider.csv
-* spotify.py
+* rides.csv
-* spotify-input
+* driver.csv
 * README.md

 ## References